awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 ## Control plane and node security groups<a name="control-plane-worker-node-sgs"></a>

 For Amazon EKS clusters created earlier than Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`, control plane to node communication was configured by manually creating a control plane security group and specifying that security group when you created the cluster\.
-At cluster creation, this security group was then attached to the cross\-account network interfaces for the cluster\.
+At cluster creation, this security group was then attached to the network interfaces created by Amazon EKS that allow communication between the control plane and the nodes\.
+These network interfaces have `Amazon EKS <cluster name>` in their description\.

 **Note**
 If you used the API directly, or a tool such as AWS CloudFormation to create your cluster and didn't specify a security group, then the default security group for the VPC was applied to the control plane cross\-account network interfaces\.